cardano-foundation/CIPs/CIP-1694/README.md

 The most crucial aspect of this proposal is therefore the notion of **"one Lovelace = one vote"**.

+For the many contributors to this proposal, see [Acknowledgements](#acknowledgements).
 ## Motivation: why is this CIP necessary?

 + [Goal](#goal)